-Math workbooks are one area that are perhaps best accessed using large print as they provide a larger area for students to write their response.
-It may also be more ideal to provide large print for map worksheets and other diagrams that need labeled to allow enough space for the student to write.
+Math workbooks are one area that is perhaps best accessed using large print as they provide a larger area for students to write their responses.
+It may also be more ideal to provide large print for map worksheets and other diagrams that need to be labeled to allow enough space for the student to write.

 It is always better to explore alternatives to "large type" first, since they afford greater independence in selecting reading material.
 If an optical device can enlarge reading material sufficiently, it is preferable to providing "large type books."
 When special textbooks are provided, the student is limited to reading only what is given to him/her, instead of being able to select whatever appeals to his/her interests."